Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Q. What if I get seasick on whale watching tours?

 If you are prone to motion sickness, bring Gravol or ginger chews before departure.
-Since most tours are shared experiences, shoreline whale watching at St. Vincent’s Beach or Cape Spear can sometimes be the more comfortable option.f motion sickness is a concern, take it seriously before departure.
+Since most tours are shared experiences, shoreline whale watching at St. Vincent’s Beach or Cape Spear can sometimes be the more comfortable option if motion sickness is a concern.
+Take it seriously before departure.
 Shore-based viewing at places like St. Vincent’s Beach or Cape Spear can also be a better fit.

 About the Author